 Learn about the benefits of conducting references checks, considerations for handling them internally vs using a third party, and tips for performing one.

 The Importance Of Professional Reference Checks

-During the screening and hiring process, employers conduct reference checks to obtain information about a candidate’s previous work experience, such as the candidate’s character, general reputation, and personal characteristics, that an Employment Verification does not provide.
+During the screening and hiring process, employers conduct reference checks to obtain information about a candidate’s previous work experience, such as the candidate’s soft skills, character, general reputation, and personal characteristics, that an Employment Verification does not provide.